scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 We’re proud to introduce scvi‑tools v1.3, encompassing major advances in modeling, data loading, computational scalability, metric integration, and interpretability in single-cell analytics.

-Featuring nine new or enhanced models, optimized for spatial, cytometry, methylation, perturbation, and multi‑omic data, it also introduces streaming data loaders for large-scale datasets, multi‑GPU model training, on-the-fly metric tuning, and integrated model interpretability.
+Featuring nine new or enhanced models, optimized for spatial, cytometry, methylation, perturbation, and multi‑omic data, it also introduces custom data loaders for large-scale datasets, multi‑GPU model training, on-the-fly metric tuning, and integrated model interpretability.

 This article delves into each enhancement with depth, including detailed insights, illustrative figures, and manuscript references.